aisingapore/TagUI/src/media/RPA Workshop.md

 ***TagUI is a CLI tool for digital process automation.
 This branch of automation is commercially known as RPA (robotic process automation), and primarily aims to reproduce user interactions with computer applications - for example mouse clicks and keyboard entries.
 For more information on TagUI, visit its [repository page](https://github.com/kelaberetiv/TagUI).***

 # [Setup](https://github.com/kelaberetiv/TagUI#set-up)
-*In this section, we'll download and install TagUI on your computer.
-For Windows, unzip the tagui folder to c:\ and for macOS, unzip the tagui folder to your desktop.
-For Linux, unzip the tagui folder to a convenient folder on your laptop.*
+*In this section, we'll download and install TagUI on your computer.*

 ### INSTALLATION (10 minutes)
 TagUI is easy to use right away - no setup is needed, in most environments all required dependencies are packaged in.
-Avoid spaces in the folder path as some components of TagUI don't work well with spaces in folder and file names.

 Platform|macOS|Linux|Windows|Node.js (macOS/Linux)
 :------:|:---:|:---:|:-----:|:-------------------:
 Package|[unzip and run](https://raw.githubusercontent.com/tebelorg/Tump/master/TagUI_macOS.zip)|[unzip and run](https://raw.githubusercontent.com/tebelorg/Tump/master/TagUI_Linux.zip)|[unzip and run](https://raw.githubusercontent.com/tebelorg/Tump/master/TagUI_Windows.zip)|[npm install tagui](https://www.npmjs.com/package/tagui)

+> Warning!
+Avoid spaces in the folder path as some components of TagUI don't work well with spaces in folder and file names.

+Recommended locations to unzip to:
+- Windows: C:\
+- Mac: Desktop
+- Linux: Any convenient folder, such as /home/your_id

+***Troubleshooting***
-***Potential exceptions*** - On some Windows computers, if you see 'MSVCR110.dll is missing' error, install [this from Microsoft website](https://www.microsoft.com/en-us/download/details.aspx?id=30679) (choose vcredist_x86.exe) - this file is required to run the PHP engine.
-On some newer macOS versions, if you get a 'dyld: Library not loaded' error, [install OpenSSL in this way](https://github.com/kelaberetiv/TagUI/issues/86#issuecomment-372045221).
-For some flavours of Linux (Ubuntu for example), which do not have PHP pre-installed, google how to install PHP accordingly (Ubuntu for example, apt-get install php).
+- For Windows computers, if you see 'MSVCR110.dll is missing' error, install [this from Microsoft website](https://www.microsoft.com/en-us/download/details.aspx?id=30679) (choose vcredist_x86.exe) - this file is required to run the PHP engine.
+- For some newer macOS versions, if you get a 'dyld: Library not loaded' error, [install OpenSSL in this way](https://github.com/kelaberetiv/TagUI/issues/86#issuecomment-372045221).
+- For some flavours of Linux (Ubuntu for example), which do not have PHP pre-installed, google how to install PHP accordingly (Ubuntu for example, apt-get install php).

 Optional - configure web browser settings in tagui_config.txt, such as browser resolution, step timeout of 10s etc